alestrunda/smart-tv/README.md

 # Smart-tv

 Simple web app for smart TVs.
-Build on mithril.js.
+Build on `mithril.js`.

-Made as job interview assignment.
+Made as a job interview assignment.

 ## Scripts